 The group mentioned several films that I hadn’t seen, and performers about whom I wasn’t familiar, but I chimed in when I could make a contribution.

 Somebody asked me what I’d been doing that evening.
 I answered that I’d just seen Unforgiven.
 Of course, somebody in this panel of experts, brought up the Burt Lancaster movie (THE Unforgiven) as well as his other work.

 His eyes widened and he gave glowing reviews of the film’s plot and Lancaster’s performance.
-When I told him that I’d never seen it, he gave my marching orders:”You have to see that film before you die.”
+When I told him that I’d never seen it, he gave me my marching orders: “You have to see ‘The Swimmer’ before you die.”

-Less than an hour later, I had a gun pointed at me.
+Less than an hour later, I had found myself staring at the barrel of a pistol.